paulov-t/Paulov.Tarkov.DotNetApi/README.md

 This is a personal project to develop a .NET Web & Api against a real world example.
 In this case Escape from Tarkov server side endpoints.

 ## Status
-Under development and can get to the main menu.
+Under development, can get to the main menu and play a match with some bots.

 ## The project ruleset
 - Use the Model-View-Controller design